 that the owners and employees of these businesses put into making each dish or item special.
 If you like cats, jazz music, slice of life J-dramas, or thinly-veiled tourism campaigns, then definitely give this show a try!

 - It's not only Hitomi and Eiji who can't stand each other.
 A pair of female 20-something former idols hate each other's guts, and same goes for their two male 20-something counterparts.
-And a middle-aged actor who spent years in New York is constantly bickering with an elderly actor who's also an industry legend.
+And a middle-aged actor who spent years in New York is constantly bickering with an elderly actor who's a Japanese industry legend.
 In short, this cast is made up of four pairs of actors who refuse to get along, professionalism be darned.

 - As Hitomi and Eiji weather multiple scandals and try to smooth over feuds between the other actors, they reassess their own animosities toward each other.
 During the three months of their show's production, they manage to form a working partnership that is shaky but promising.
 That is, if their lingering feelings for each other and Eiji's jealous wife (the woman he previously cheated on Hitomi with) don't get in the way.